zxeenu/heavy-telegram-bot/README.md

 - Located in the [`media-pirate/`](./media-pirate) directory.
 - See [`media-pirate/README.md`](./media-pirate/README.md) for detailed setup and usage instructions.

+### Tasks

+- [] Handle youtube downloads directly to disk
+- [] Handle file uploading to minio
+- [] Add checks to make sure they are small downloads
+- [] Add big downloads via durable idempotent jobs that can be safely retried

+### Supported Command Words

+- `.dl` followed by a valid url, and a download will be attempted
+- `.dl` replied to a valid url, and a download will be attempted

 ### Running the MediaPirate Service

 Before starting the MediaPirate service, ensure your infrastructure services are running.